The Excellent teamLab Bordeless Temporary Exhibition

 teamLab Planets is a temporary digital exhibition located in Toyosu, one of the artificial islands of Tokyo Bay.
 Created by the same artists working for teamLab Borderless (or Digital Art Museum), it reuses the concept of total digital immersion with an accent on the relationship to the body.
 Visitors are then immersed in another visual, sound and sensory world.

 This temporary exhibition, which should have ended in autumn 2020, has been extended to the end of 2022, after the postponing of Tokyo Olympic Games.
+The end of the exhibition was postponed again to the end of 2023, during the transfer of the permanent teamLab Borderless exhibition from Odaiba to Toranomon Azabudai in the center of Tokyo.

 Following the trend set at the teamLab Borderless museum in Odaiba, the popular Japanese artistic collective plays once again with countless projectors, computers and mirrors to give the illusion of being transported on another planet for the short time of the exhibition.
 Welcome to teamLab Planets, Toyosu’s temporary digital art gallery.